iAguila98/mlops/README.md

 A new tab will be opened in our browser with the dashboard.
 Once there, we can navigate through it using the sidebar.

-To acces the airflow UI, you need to open the localhost:8080 in a browser and the credentials are set in the docker-compose.yaml file, which are user: airflow; password: airflow.
+To acces the airflow UI, you need to open the localhost:8080 in a browser.
+The credentials are set in the docker-compose.yaml file, which are:

+USER: airflow

+PASSWORD: airflow

 <!--
 ## Installation
 explicar la instalació dels requirements.txt.
 Tot pel correr el projecte en local.
 En principi no fa falta perque